IBM/signingserver/README.md

 If the verification is successful this API returns response status code 200.

 If the verification fails, the API returns response error code 400 and error message `Signature verification failed.`.

+## Backup the key store
+The Signing Server stores keys in the file system under path `/data/signingservice/keys`.
+It is your responsibility to backup the keystore as required.